Save the Date: National Teen Driver Safety Week is Oct. 16 to 22, 2022 with the theme of distracted driving: #DrivingTakes100

 Road crashes are the third-leading cause of death among young people in Canada.
 Young people are killed in crashes at a higher rate than any other age group under 75 years old.

-Young drivers (ages 16 to 24) killed in a collision are more likely to be speeding at the time of the crash than other age group.
-Parachute NTDSW wants to help put a stop to these preventable deaths by bringing awareness to the serious issue of speeding among teens.
-NTDSW 2021, to be held Oct.
-17 to 23, will also focus on the issues of drug-impaired, drunk, distracted and aggressive driving and rail safety.
+Parachute NTDSW wants to help put a stop to these preventable deaths by bringing awareness to the serious issue of distracted driving among teens.
+NTDSW 2022, to be held Oct.
+16 to 22, will also focus on the issue of speeding, as well as drug-impaired, drunk and aggressive driving.

-Join the conversation on social media, using the hashtags #SpeedIsNoGame and #NTDSW2021.
+Join the conversation on social media, using the hashtags #DrivingTakes100 and #NTDSW2022.

 Higher speeds = higher risks.
 Stop speeding